Throwing Up White Foam: Symptoms, Treatment, and Causes

-There are several possible reasons this happens.
+There are several possible causes for throwing up white foam.
 The most common one occurs when too much vomiting leads to an empty stomach.
 When excessive vomiting occurs, the body responds by throwing up bile—a fluid produced by the liver to aid digestion—which mixes up with stomach acids, thereby creating a foam.
-Also, swallowed saliva can combine with the stomach acids of an empty stomach to form foam.
+Also, swallowed saliva can combine with the acids of an empty stomach to form foam.

 Vomiting foam can also occur when excessive alcohol consumption irritates the stomach lining.
-This will activate the brain's chemoreceptor trigger zone and create an urge to vomit.
-Continuous vomiting will empty the stomach's contents and eventually lead to vomiting stomach acids or bile.
+This activates the brain's chemoreceptor trigger zone and creates an urge to vomit.
+Continuous vomiting empties the stomach's contents and eventually leads to expelling stomach acids or bile.

 Certain medications, such as morphine and digitalis, can also trigger the brain's vomiting center.

 Certain foods may also be involved.
-Consuming a lot of ice cream with a carbonated drink on an empty stomach could be a cause.
+Consuming a lot of ice cream with a carbonated drink on an empty stomach, for example, could be a cause.

 However, if vomiting bile or throwing up white foam is accompanied by other symptoms, such as abdominal pain or skin discoloration, then it may be indicative of an underlying health condition.
 It can be a symptom of a disorder of the digestive system, pancreas, or liver; or it could be a symptom of a fungal or bacterial infection.
 Also, vomiting foam when you should be vomiting food should be a cause for concern.